Need Help? Give us a call.

 To date, over 70,000 small businesses across many industries have worked with Fundbox to solve cash flow problems.
 Many small businesses might be familiar with the popular invoice financing product from Fundbox, but there’s another option that you should consider when seeking business capital.
 It’s called Fundbox Direct Draw.

 An extension of the original Fundbox product, Direct Draw offers flat transaction fees and 12-week repayment periods.
-Neither one requires a personal credit check or personal guarantee to get started, and interested business owners can expect a decision in under 3 minutes (that’s based on the median decision time for Fundbox customers).
+Neither one requires a personal guarantee to get started, and interested business owners can expect a decision in fewer than three minutes (based on the median decision time for Fundbox customers).

 Fundbox Invoice Financing requires that the business owner connect to the service using an approved accounting software, including: QuickBooks Online, QuickBooks Desktop, Freshbooks, Harvest, Clio, Kashoo, Jobber, eBillity, Xero, SageOne, InvoiceASAP, PayPal, AND CO, Billy, Bookly, Knowify, Paid, and Zoho.